 Located within one of the world's most productive marine regions, Washington's ocean and coastal resources support diverse cultural, economic and ecological services.
-Population growth, regional development and environmental change create stresses on and challenges for those services throughout Puget Sound and the coastal Pacific.
-Research is needed to improve understanding of ecosystem structure and function, identify and prioritize emerging threats, rebuild depleted marine populations, restore coastal habitats, and address threats like ocean acidification, harmful algal blooms, hypoxia and aquatic invasive species.
+Population growth, regional development and environmental change create stresses on and challenges for those services throughout Puget Sound and on the coast.
+Research is needed to improve understanding of ecosystem structure and function; identify and prioritize emerging threats; rebuild depleted marine populations; restore coastal habitats; and address threats like ocean acidification, harmful algal blooms, hypoxia and aquatic invasive species.

-SUSTAINABLE FISHERIES AND AQUACULTURE
+• SUSTAINABLE FISHERIES AND AQUACULTURE

-Washington's marine resource economy-commercial and recreational fishing, aquaculture, and seafood processing-is an \$8 billion industry, providing 15,000 jobs with more than \$1 billion in annual wages.
+Seafood harvesting is a vital part of Pacific Northwest culture and commerce.
+For many Indigenous people in the state, seafood harvest and consumption are part of cultural practices and traditions that have persisted since time immemorial.
+Washington's marine resource economy-commercial and recreational fishing, aquaculture, and seafood processing and sales -is also an economic staple of the state, providing thousands of jobs and generating millions of dollars.
 Marine waters support a vigorous aquaculture industry, producing more farmed clams, oysters and mussels than any other state, and maintain a longstanding tradition of recreational and subsistence harvests.
-Potential foci include tools and approaches to improve fisheries management, productivity and ecological sustainability, as well as sustainable aquaculture operations and shellfish harvest.
+Potential research topics include tools and approaches to improve fisheries management, productivity and ecological sustainability, as well as sustainable aquaculture operations and shellfish harvest.